 3. Either narrow your focus or broaden your horizons

 Another popular way to stand out as an artist is to either “limit” your art or “expand” your art.
-“Limiting” your art would be to focus in on a very, very niche subject or style.
+“Limiting” your art means focusing in on a very, very niche subject or style.
+(Be the Labradoodle painter, not just the dog painter, or the pet painter.)
 It’s not a new idea, but the goal is to become known as the artist for your niche.

-On the opposite end of the spectrum, I’ve come across a few artists who have started projects like OneMillionDrawings.com—there ARE no limits. . . which they hope will capture the public’s imagination and interest.
+On the opposite end of the spectrum, I’ve come across a few artists who have started projects with an ambitious goal to create 1000 paintings in a year, or take a photo every day for 10 years.
+In that case, there ARE no limits. . . they just hope the audacious goal will capture the public’s imagination and interest.